-Plate/graph upright - caption at the bottom, plate number immediately above
+Plate/graph upright - caption at the bottom, plate number immediately above the plate/graph

 If the plate is to face the text, binding margin must be at the right-hand edge but if the plate is to face blank verso of the previous page then the binding margin must be at the left.

 Large maps and diagrams that exceed page size may not be suitable for printing out or binding.
 Please provide them in a separate portfolio for examination purposes.

 The following word counts are the maximum permitted for each level of award*: